cgjosephlee/PBJelly/docs/HoneyReadme.txt

 == III.
 Installation ==

  1) Ensure all of the above requirements are in your environment.
+    I recommend using pip to install all the packages.
  2) Edit setup.sh and change $SWEETPATH to the full directory where you've placed the package.